 Some days the king shot the deer himself, but usually he sent his cook to do it.
 When the hunter came, the deer ran away and trembled in fear.
 It usually took two or three arrows in their bodies before they would grow weary enough that they would finally die.
 Though he could not stop the hunts, the Bodhisatta decided to stop the suffering.
 He suggested that each day one deer be chosen at random, alternating between the two herds, to go sacrifice itself by laying its neck on the chopping block.
 Sakha agreed to the plan.

 One day the lot fell to a pregnant doe in Sakha’s herd.
 She begged him to let her wait until after her fawn was born.
-When he rejected her request she went to the Bodhisatta who promised that she could skip her turn.
+When he rejected her request, she went to the Bodhisatta who agreed that she should skip her turn.
 When the time came, he went and lay his own head on the chopping block.
 The cook, knowing this deer had immunity from death, informed the king who rushed to his park.

 The Bodhisatta explained the situation and the compassionate king, impressed by this display of love and charity, agreed to also spare the doe’s life.
 The Bodhisatta asked why only their lives, and soon he had convinced the king to forbid the killing of all animals great and small.
 The Bodhisatta preached to the king about righteousness and justice for a few days and then led his herd back to the forest, instructing them to never eat men’s crops.
 The doe gave birth to a fawn as beautiful as a lotus bud and ordered him to only associate with the Bodhisatta’s herd.